-If additional finance - either through a shortterm overdraft facility or a long-term investment - could make a difference to your business' viability, the Government has made new provisions to underwrite business investment.
-Talk to your bank about finance options or visit covid19.govt.nz.
+If additional finance - either through a short-term overdraft facility or a long-term investment - could make a difference to your business' viability, the Government has made new provisions available for business investment.
+Talk to your bank about finance options or visit: australia.gov.au.
 You could also think about bringing on a financial partner, finding an angel investor or partnering with another business.
 However, attracting new investment will depend on the financial position of your business.